Particl-Community/academy/in-depth/indepth_part_coin.rst

 Staking Specifications
 ----------------------

 Particl uses the Particl Proof-of-Stake (PPoS) consensus mechanism which pays back interest in dividend-like payments to **stakers** in exchange for securing the network.
-PPoS offers many secure staking options that lets you reap the benefits of staking without any of its typical security risks.
+PPoS offers many secure staking options that lets you effortlessly reap the benefits of staking without any of its typical security risks.

 In particular, Particl's **cold staking** mechanism allows you to earn an interest on the PART coins you own even when they're stored offline.
 That also includes funds stored on a cold wallet, a hardware device (i.e. Ledger Nano), a phone, or even just a piece of paper.
 Cold staking also lets you earn rewards more often by teaming up with other stakers.
 This is done by joining a **staking pool**.